Ultra-processed foods are everywhere and represent more than 50% of food products sold in supermarkets!

 Ultra-processed foods represent 2/3 of food products , even among organic products!

-Scientific studies which have specifically observed this subject (Davidou, SIGA, etc.) have concluded:
+Scientific studies that have specifically observed this subject (Davidou, SIGA, etc.) have concluded:

-- That 2/3 of the food products available are TUEs (ultra-processed foods), and that undoubtedly more than 90% of food advertisements concern TUEs!
+- That 2/3 of available food products are AUT (Ultra-Processed Foods), and that probably more than 90% of food advertising concerns AUT!

 - That they represent 1/3 of our daily energy intake on average.